CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 Lastly, due to BFD auto-scaling of the API servers, it is possible that additional API servers running the old software may come online and perform hibernate validation against the new database schema.
-Even if the migration is backward-compatible this can lead to errors (TODO: THINK OF AN EXAMPLE).
+Even if the migration is backward-compatible this can lead to errors.
 This adds one more constraint:

 * Hibernate validation must be turned off in a deployment prior to running a database migration (and so turned back on in a deployment following the migration deployments).